Himanshu04210/Cab-Booking-System/README.md

       <li>Register itself in the application also they can be logged in</li>
       <li>Users can see their own profile also wallet</li>
      <li>Users will able to credit and debit money from their wallet</li>
-     <li>Users can book the cab according to their location, Can search the drivers are present or not from their location</li>
+     <li>Users can book the cab according to their location and can search whether the drivers are present or not from their location</li>
     </ul>
   </li>
   <li>